 Regardless of the severity of your injuries or the extent to which they will impact your life, you have a limited amount of time under Pennsylvania law to file a lawsuit.
 Specifically, 42 Pennsylvania Consolidated Statutes §5524 gives most people two years after getting hurt to start any civil claim they intend to file.

 There are few exceptions to this “statute of limitations.”
 Anyone who waits until the deadline expires to start the legal process will likely have their case thrown out of court.
 Contacting an experienced lawyer as soon as possible is vital to protecting your rights after a dog attack in Hershey.

 Speak with a Hershey Dog Bite Attorney Today

 While most dogs are friendly and lovable animals, the ones that aren’t can cause painful and devastating injuries if their owners fail to control them.
 If another person’s dog harmed you, you have legal options for holding the owner liable for your losses.

 A conversation with a Hershey dog bite lawyer will give you the information you need to enforce your legal rights effectively.
-Call Ostroff Injury Law today to get the dedicated representation you deserve.
+Call Ostroff Godshall Injury and Accident Lawyers today to get the dedicated representation you deserve.